Jacobite rising of 1745

 The Jacobite rising of 1745 (Note: Also known as the Forty-five Rebellion, or Bliadhna Theàrlaich, /gd/, lit.
-'The Year of Charles')) was an attempt by Charles Edward Stuart to regain the British throne for his father, James Francis Edward Stuart.
-It took place during the War of the Austrian Succession, when the bulk of the British Army was fighting in mainland Europe, and proved to be the last in a series of revolts that began in March 1689, with major outbreaks in 1715 and 1719.
+'The Year of Charles')) was an attempt to regain the British throne for the exiled House of Stuart.
+The last in a series of Jacobite risings that began in March 1689, it proved to be the end of Jacobitism as a major factor in British politics.